Works created by students using a variety of artistic disciplines will be featured in a new bachelor of fine arts show at UAB’s Visual Arts Gallery.

 Culpepper will present mixed-media installations that explore the fragility and delicacy of life and identity.
 Johnson’s sculptures investigate the self-constructed barriers people use to shield themselves from their surroundings.
 McCann’s paintings explore her cultural roots and the notion of home.
 Precise’s large, site-specific installations are studies of opposing forces.
 Spollen is a printmaker whose work examines the structures of human relationships and the roles people assume to keep those structures intact.

 The gallery is always free and open to the public.
-For details call 205-934-0815 or visit the gallery blog at www.uabvisualartsgallery.com.
-The gallery is open 9 a.m.-6 p.m.
-Monday-Friday and 9 a.m.-4 p.m.
+For details call 205-934-0815.
+The gallery is open 10 a.m.-6 p.m.
+Monday-Friday and Noon-6 p.m.
 Saturday.
 The gallery is closed Sunday and holidays.